Can Chickens Eat Oranges? Peel, Pulp, Seeds

 Health Benefits of Oranges to Chickens

-my hen in from of a orange piece, can she eat orange
+my hen in the form of a orange piece, can she eat orange?

 • Save